A Spatial-Spectral-Frequency Interactive Network for Multimodal Remote Sensing Classification: Experimental Results and Discussion

 \subsection{Analysis of the Computational Complexity}

-We evaluate each model’s computational complexity in terms of GFLOPs and parameter count (in millions).
-Table \ref{TIME} presents these metrics for the four considered datasets.
+We evaluate each model’s computational complexity in terms of GFLOPs and parameter count (in millions) in the Table \ref{TIME}.
 Fig. \ref{computational_oa} shows the relationships between the average (computed on the four datasets) OA and computational complexity (GFLOPs) for the different considered methods.

-Owing to its minimal number of mamba blocks and a simple yet efficient fusion strategy, our method requires substantially fewer GFLOPs than the mamba-based approach MSFMamba.
+Although the proposed model contains multiple frequency interaction modules, these methods are simple and do not require complex training when embedded in the network, so that the computational cost remains moderate.
+This is mainly due to the lightweight design of the frequency modules and the compact Mamba backbone.
+Compared with Mamba-based architectures \cite{10856240}, the proposed method achieves improved classification accuracy while maintaining competitive computational efficiency.
 Furthermore, its number of parameters does not increase significantly with respect to those of other methods and remains lower than those of the AsyFFNET and the CALC.
-Overall, S$^2$Fin combines low computational complexity with superior classification performance.
+Overall, S$^2$Fin combines low computational complexity with superior performance.